nguyenvk/NBAdrafts/README.md

 3. draft-add - applied to a FORM tag.
 A template to add the next draft.
 The element MUST be set to FORM.method="post" and SHOULD contain the following descendant elements: INPUT[text].name="password".
 4. draft-search - applied to a FORM tag.
 A template to search draft years and selections.
 The element MUST be set to FORM.method="get" and SHOULD contain the descendant elements: INPUT[text].name="year" & INPUT[text].name="selection".
 5. multiple - applied to a UL tag.
 A list representation.
 When this tag is a descendant of a DIV.id="drafts" it may have one or more LI.class="year" descendant elements.
-6. selection - applied to a LI span tag.
+6. selection - applied to a LI, SPAN tag.
 Contains the selection of a draft.
 When this element is a descendant of DIV.id="selection" then it MUST contain the descendent element SPAN.class="description".
 7. selections - applied to  a DIV tag, includes a list of all of the draft selections based on a query.
 May contain only one selection or all selections from a year.
 8. selection-add - applied to a FORM tag.
 A template to add a draft selection.
 The element MUST be set to FORM.method="get" and SHOULD contain the descendant elements: INPUT[text].name="selection" & INPUT[text].name="password".
 9. selection-remove - applied to a FORM tag.
 A template to remove a draft selection.
 The element MUST be set to FORM.method="get" and SHOULD contain the descendant	elements: INPUT[text].name="selection" & INPUT[text].name="description" & INPUT[text].name="password".